EvaluationContext/evaluationcontext.github.io/docs/projects.md

     ---

-    A DAX UDF library for manipulation of hex colours for Power BI
+    A [DAX Lib](https://daxlib.org/) UDF library for manipulation of hex colours for Power BI

     ---